 In this blog, we will be discussing the version of the rummy game that’s best suited to you, on the basis of your personality.

-If you don’t like being stuck to doing only one thing all the time and would rather do things to have fun.
-If you lack patience and can’t be doing the same thing for a long time, then Points Rummy is the game you might want to play.
+If you don’t like being stuck to doing only one thing all the time and would rather do different things to have fun, or if you lack patience and can’t be doing the same thing for a long time, then Points Rummy is the game you want to play.

 It’s because Points Rummy is the shortest format of rummy and a game lasts only a single deal, making the game faster than any other variant.